 The American Association of Candy Technologists offers a John Kitt Memorial Scholarship that pays out $5,000 over two installments for college students with a demonstrated interest in confectionery technology.
 There are thousands of these types of scholarships paying out millions of dollars!
 Do some research and see where you and your child may be able to benefit.

 The Free Application for Federal Student Aid (FAFSA) is the key financial aid form you need to fill out to be eligible for financial aid.
 The form is used to determine Expected Family Contribution, which determines your need-based financial aid.
 Without this form, universities often won’t extend any financial aid.

 In addition to need-based financial aid, many scholarships and other contests will require you to fill out a FAFSA as well.
 Even if you feel like the FAFSA won’t result in any need-based aid, you might be surprised and you won’t know until you fill it out.

 Tap a Home Equity Line of Credit

-If a private loan’s interest rates have you scrambling for another option, peer to peer lending sites like Prosper and Lending Club may offer a better option.
+If a private loan’s interest rates have you scrambling for another option, peer-to-peer lending sites like Prosper, SoFi, and Lending Club may offer a better option.
 They offer loan amounts for as little a thousand dollars and fairly reasonable fixed interest rates.
 When you apply for a loan, your loan is given a grade based on a variety of factors, including your credit.